[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 - What did you pay attention to when developing the server side this time?

-What we paid attention to was load balancing and making sure the server didn't go down.
+The things we paid attention to were load balancing and ensuring the servers wouldn't crash.

 I couldn't do that with "Angel Beats!"